regantemudo/dfir-playbooks/README.md

-# 🛡️ Regan Temudo — DFIR & Threat Intelligence Research
+# 🛡️  DFIR & Threat Intelligence Research

 > **Defensive research repository.** All malware samples are defanged.
 See [DISCLAIMER.md](./DISCLAIMER.md) before use.